-For RMiT staff - Google map of Tsing Yi IVE campus emergency number '999' in HK fire, police, ambulance
+- This page is for RMiT staff - Google map of Tsing Yi IVE campus Emergency number '999' in HK fire, police, ambulance

 There are two ways to Tsing Yi IVE campus

 1) Go from Tsing Yi MTR station: Best to use a taxi from Tsing Yi Station.
 To find a taxi: go to the Airport express part of the station which is INside Tsing Yi station, level 1, look for the AIRPORT EXPRESS signs.
 Taxis are both on level 2 and level 3.
 Cost to IVE around $30 HKD.

 2) Go from Kwai Fong Station, to IVE Tsing Yi: come out of Exit "C" - catch the green small public bus 88C it goes direct to IVE Tsing Yi, 88C is not with the other small green busses, it's at the other end of the station, near "Exit C" - NOT at the main entrance with the overpass to the shopping center, (map of where to find bus 88C here).
 Cost $3.6 HKD.
 Sometimes if there are long queues for 88C, you can try 88D .

 Long delays 6pm - 7:45pm, better to go via Tsing Yi MTR station, option #1.

 88D - For the adventurous: If you know your way around a bit better you can catch bus 88D (see map 88D) , get off at Mayfair Gardens housing estate, and walk through Mayfair Gardens to the IVE campus.
 This is useful if 88C has long queues of students waiting.
 Students don't seem to use 88D

 - Or Taxi it. (some people have been known to walk it, 30 mins, via the bridge)